daytonaio/content/articles/20241126_Using_Environmental_Variables_in_Daytona.md

 ---
-title: 'Using Environmental Variables in Daytona'
+title: "Using Environmental Variables in Daytona"
-description: 'Learn how to set, manage, and use environmental variables in Daytona workspaces with a simple Python project for demonstration.'
+description: "Learn how to set, manage, and use environmental variables in Daytona workspaces with a simple Python project for demonstration."
 date: 2024-11-26
-author: 'Busayo Samuel'
+author: "Busayo Samuel"
-tags: ['Environment Variables', 'Development Environment', 'Daytona Workspaces']
+tags: ["Environment Variables", "Development Environment", "Daytona Workspaces"]
 ---

 # Using Environmental Variables in Daytona